Student Finance CalculatorSFC

 ℹ️Multiple loans?

-If you already have an existing undergraduate student loan and take out LLE funding to top up, the repayments are merged.
+If you already have an undergraduate loan and later use LLE funding as a top up, the repayments are merged.
 You still only make one deduction of 9% above the threshold from your payslip.

 Who Benefits Most from the LLE?